Brandon-Russell-1/OSWP-Notes/src/AllInOneTwo.md

       apt-get install hostapd-mana
       ```
     - **Configure `hostapd-mana`:**
-      Edit the configuration file (`hostapd-mana.conf`) to match the SSID of the target network and set up the rogue AP to capture enterprise credentials.
+      Edit the configuration file (`hostapd-mana.conf`) to mimic the SSID of the target network and set up the rogue AP to capture enterprise credentials.
     - **Run `hostapd-mana`:**
       ```bash
       hostapd-mana /path/to/hostapd-mana.conf